 - International Career Institute - USA

-Use a gap year to prepare for competitive Bachelor’s programmes
+3. Use a gap year to prepare for more competitive Bachelors

 If you’re the ambitious type of student who can’t imagine going to any other university than his top pick, you’ll be glad to know you are not alone.
 Many prospective Bachelor’s students choose to invest a year in a complex Pre-Bachelor’s programme that will give them a competitive advantage when applying for a Bachelor’s.
 While this is more a preparatory year than a gap year, you can still make the best of it, because the curricula is more relaxed than during Bachelor’s studies.